-Regardless of your workload size, at least 16 GB of RAM must be allocated to the Contrast application.
+Regardless of your workload size, allocate at least 16 GB of RAM to the Contrast application.

 Follow the large workload guidelines if you are using the Contrast REST API architecture for automation or data extraction purposes and for continuous integration of agents with large automated regression suites.